 The student grade of watercolor, and the best of the very budget-priced watercolor brands.

 Gouache is a french word and the medium has been around at least since the Renaissance era.
 It was and is very popular with graphic designers and illustrators for its speed and unique properties.
 Because it dries matte, it is ideal for reproduction work as you can scan or photograph the finished work without any glare.
-If you know your art styles, graphic travel posters are often painted with gouache.
+If you know your art styles, graphic travel posters and illustrations are often painted with gouache.

 In decades past, gouache was used by illustrators and designers because they could get crazy good color in fast coverage.
 However, gouache didn’t used to be lightfast….illustrators would complete the work for the client then have the artwork scanned or photographed for reproduction or commercial use, and the original artwork could then be discarded, as it would fade and age into browns or black colors.
 Nowadays, modern materials and manufacturing have eliminated that dreaded characteristic from gouache.

 Here’s the link to my article on the best Gouache paint brands.
 A very in-depth article!

 Gouache and Acryla Gouache are two different beasts!
 Acryla Gouache is matte and flat in application and finish, BUT it has acrylic binders which means it is unwettable once dry.
 So you CAN NOT reactivate the colors on your palette or paper once dry.
 It’s best used for when you want to layer gouache, but don’t want any chance of the under layers reactivating with additional layers.

 Acryla Gouache also can adhere to many different surfaces that gouache can not.